JinJaeJee/JinJaeJee/README.md

 ---

 ### 🌱 What I’m Up To:
-- 🔧 Transitioning into **backend development** with Rust to build scalable and performant systems.
+- 🔧 Transitioning into **backend development** with golang, Rust to build scalable and performant systems.
 - 🎮 Diving into **game development** to create fun and engaging experiences.
 - 🚀 Constantly upgrading my skills to become a **full-stack developer**.